 A search for new story ideas led me to the box of diaries I wrote back in high school.
 I had taken a peek at these notebooks from time to time but had never actually read them.
 Boyfriend was away for a couple of weeks so I ended up poring over three or four notebooks during my free evenings.

 I can’t remember having read anything before that made me cringe at every page.
 Mostly at the subjects I gave enough importance that I wrote about them in detail: people I barely knew, petty gossips and silly school incidents.
 But this was after all a conversation with my younger self–no, wait–an experience of listening to my younger self speak.
 (I did find myself asking “what the hell were you thinking” more than a few times).
 With this perspective I learned to forgive my naive denial of unpleasant things brewing around me, while at times be astounded by the frankness of my thoughts and wicked opinions I formed of some people around me.

-Accuracy was a double-edged sword; it helped me remember things so vividly and also left me with pages and pages of evidence that I was once silly and weird, not in a bad-ass, quirky way that I would happily own.
+Accuracy is a double-edged sword; it helps me remember things vividly but has also left me with pages and pages of evidence that I was once silly and weird, not in a bad-ass, quirky way that I would happily own.

 (I have always felt guilty whenever I read things about famous people that were supposedly taken from their diaries.
 Didn’t they keep these things private for a reason?)

 But there are gems.
 Drawings.
 Items.
 Pages devoted to quotes.
 Remembrances of friendships that have lasted to this day and unhindered imaginings of my future self.
 I once dreamt of becoming a fashion designer (now I happily indulge in dress-like-a-grandma days).
 I thoroughly enjoyed hanging out with friends in their homes (which I much preferred than having them over at our place, which rarely happened).
 Also remembered my love of scary rides at amusement parks (I’m not sure I’m as brave these days.)